KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

     @PageColor(blue)
 }

-Autocomplete is an important part of the typing experience, where word suggestions are shown above the keyboard as the user types.
+Autocomplete is an important part of the typing experience, where word suggestions can be presented in a toolbar above the keyboard.

-In KeyboardKit, an ``AutocompleteService`` can provide autocomplete suggestions to the main ``AutocompleteContext``.
-Unlike other service types, there is no open-source implementation of this service protocol.
+In KeyboardKit, an ``AutocompleteService`` can provide suggestions to the main ``AutocompleteContext``.
+Unlike other services, there is no open-source implementation of this service protocol.

-👑 [KeyboardKit Pro][Pro] unlocks local and remote autocomplete.
+👑 [KeyboardKit Pro][Pro] unlocks local & remote autocomplete.
 Information about Pro features can be found at the end of this article.

 [Pro]: https://github.com/KeyboardKit/KeyboardKitPro